joshtynjala/optimizing-performance-for-the-flash-platform/minimizing-cpu-usage.md

 - Sounds are stopped.

-- Listeners registered to the SWF file’s main timeline are removed.
+- Listeners registered to the SWF file's main timeline are removed.

 - Timer objects are stopped.